jerilynliu/XQueryEngine/README.md

 # XQueryEngine
-Building an XQuery Engine from scratch, using ANTLR4 and JAVA.
+An XQuery Engine built from scratch, using ANTLR4 and JAVA.

 ## MileStone
 ### MileStone 1: XpathEngine